andreisss/capa-ta/README.md

   - Admin Password
   - VT API Key

-*Ensure all necessary folders are created and the path is well declared in the Admin Settings.
+**Ensure all necessary folders are created and the path is well declared in the Admin Settings**

 ![image](https://github.com/andreisss/capa-ta/assets/10872139/c2fe0699-e6b9-4880-96f3-cfc6392cbbb4)